 by Mike Ratliff

-“Pray for us, for we are persuaded that we have a good conscience, desiring to live honorably in all things.
-I strongly urge you to do this, that I may be restored to you sooner.
-Now may the God of peace, who brought again from the dead the great shepherd of the sheep with the blood of an eternal covenant, our Lord Jesus, make you complete in every good work to do his will, working in you that which is well pleasing in his sight, through Jesus Christ, to whom be the glory forever and ever.
-Amen.”
-(Hebrews 13:18-21 WEB)
+20 Now the God of peace, who brought up from the dead the great Shepherd of the sheep through the blood of the eternal covenant, even Jesus our Lord, 21 equip you in every good thing to do His will, working in us that which is pleasing in His sight, through Jesus Christ, to whom be the glory forever and ever.
+Amen.
+Hebrews 13:18-21 (NASB)

 R.C.
 Sproul shared the following story in the September 2007 issue of Tabletalk magazine.
 “Several years ago I was participating in a discussion with some business men in Jackson, Mississippi.
 In the course of the conversation, one of the men made reference to a man who was not present at the meeting.
 He said, ‘He is an honorable man.’
 When I heard this comment, my ears perked up as I thought for a moment I was hearing a foreign language being spoken.
 I realized that I was in the middle of the Deep South where customs of old had not entirely been eradicated, yet I still could not get over that somebody in this day and age was using the word honor as descriptive term for a human being.”